kaiross12/kaiross12/README.md

   <p>
     I go by the name Kairos.
 I am a 17-year-old developer and graphic designer with a passion for building things.
 My main interests lie in robotics, electronics, and web development.
     I am a social person who loves meeting new people and collaborating on exciting ideas.
 Bringing projects to life and creating tangible products is what I enjoy most.
-For more details and to get in touch, feel free to check out the links below
+For more details and to get in touch, feel free to check out the links below.
   </p>

 </div>